OpsHubProduct/OpsHub-Docs-Validation-Space/docs/.gitbook/includes/known-limitations-behavior (1).md

     * When widgets are re-positioned in source, the dashboard in target needs to be re-positioned as well using following configuration:
       * The **Widget** link must be configured in Dashboard mapping.
-    * The dashboard must be re-synchronized through \{{SITENAME\}}.
+    * The dashboard must be re-synchronized through <code class="expression">space.vars.SITENAME</code>.
-    * In case of widget collision failure, the user will have to move the existing widget in target to another position, and then retry the processing failure of Dashboard integration in \{{SITENAME\}} to synchronize the widget re-positioning.
+    * In case of widget collision failure, the user will have to move the existing widget in target to another position, and then retry the processing failure of Dashboard integration in <code class="expression">space.vars.SITENAME</code> to synchronize the widget re-positioning.

     > **Note** Any update on fields - **Position Row, Position Column, Size Row Span and Size Column Span** will be ignored during widget update synchronization.
 * **Query Charts used as Dashboard Widgets:**